Integrally Hilbertian rings and the polynomial Schinzel hypothesis: Polynomial Schinzel rings

 We have $\deg_T(P) =2^{d +1} = 2^{\ell(d)}$ and, by construction, for every polynomial $M(Y)\in \Z[Y]$ of degree $d$, we have $M(Y) \equiv p(Y) \pmod{2}$ for some $p(Y)\in {\mathcal M}_d$ and so the polynomial $P(M(Y),Y)$ is divisible by $2$.
-2mm
+1,5mm

-(d) The bounds in Theorem \ref{thm:main3}(c) can be interesting in some situations as they only depend on the degrees in $\underline Y$ of the polynomials $P_1,\ldots,P_s$, for example when $P_1,\ldots,P_s$ only depend on $\underline T$.
-The second bound improves on the one given in \cite[Theorem 1.1]{BDN20b}. \end{rmk}
+(c) The bounds in Theorem \ref{thm:main3}(3.c) only depend on the degrees in $\underline Y$ of the polynomials $P_1,\ldots,P_s$.
+They can be interesting in certain situations, for example when $P_1,\ldots,P_s$ only depend on $\underline T$.
+The second bound (3.c') improves on the one given in \cite[Theorem 1.1]{BDN20b}.